thatcherfreeman/utility-dctls/README.md

 **Frames Per Second**: Indicate the quantity of frames per second your timeline runs at.
 Behavior is not well defined for fractional or non-positive numbers.

+**Text color**: Indicate the color you want the drawn text to be.

+**Display Mode**: Indicate whether you want the normal `HH:MM:SS:FFF` format or just a quantity of frames, which is useful as a calculator if you need it.

 ---